flexivian/govdoc-scanner/docs-site/docs/installation/OpenSearch.md

 - **Index templates**: Pre-configured mappings for company data
 - **Dashboard setup**: Ready-to-use visualizations and index patterns

-## What You Get

-- Searchable index of company metadata (one document per GEMI ID)
-- Nested representatives and tracked changes history
-- Keyword subfields for aggregations and exact matching
-- CLI integration with bulk push support
-- OpenSearch Dashboards for data exploration

 ## Prerequisites

 - Docker and Docker Compose